-When traveling, regardless of state designation, you must maintain strict masking, physical distancing and frequent hand-washing.
+When traveling, regardless of state designation, you must maintain masking while indoors, physical distancing and frequent hand-washing.

 If you are traveling from an orange state, you must either have a pre-arrival test (no earlier than 72 hours prior to arrival) or quarantine for 10 days.
 Travelers may obtain a test result upon arrival in Chicago, but must quarantine until results are received.
 We strongly recommend obtaining a RT-PCR test.
 Minors traveling with adults do not need their own tests, unless those adults are exempted from testing due to a COVID infection or full vaccination in the previous three months.
 In such circumstances, minors must be tested and/or quarantine.

 If you are traveling from a yellow state, no quarantine or pre-arrival test is required.

 In all cases of travel, whether yellow or orange states, monitor for symptoms for the next seven days and test again regardless of prior results.

 All air travel passengers over the age of two entering the United States (including U.S. citizens and Legal Permanent Residents & individuals who are fully vaccinated) need to present a negative COVID-19 test, taken within three calendar days of departure or proof of recovery from the virus within the last 90 days.

 Make sure that you will be able to get a test at your destination before your return to the United States.
 Always check and follow state and local recommendations or requirements related to travel in addition to federal requirements.
 A listing of countries by risk designation may be found here.

 Get tested 1-3 days before you travel.
 Keep a copy of your test results with you during travel in case you are asked for them.
 Check and follow destination testing requirements—they may require specific types of tests.

 Don’t travel if you test positive; immediately isolate yourself and follow public health recommendations.